eanderson4/mmitm/content/about.md

 ---
 # Meet Me in the Mountains (MMitM)

-Meet Me in the Mountains aims to be a spot to discuss the mountains.
-It is focused on lost resorts and backcountry and may expand from there.
+Meet Me in the Mountains is a public resource that encourages user interaction and knowledge.
+The goal is to create an community that is fascinated by the history of our closed and lost ski resorts and back-country area.

 ## Lost Resorts

-<a href="http://coloradoskihistory.com">Colorado Ski History</a> provides an excellent recent on historical ski sites.
-We want to make this information easily accessible and to be able to access it through a mapping interface.
+<a href="http://coloradoskihistory.com">Colorado Ski History</a> provides an excellent historical ski sites.
+MMitM's strives to make  accessible and to be able to access it through a mapping interface.

 ## Social Aspect